 Most of the narrative during this eight-game winning streak — rightfully so — has been focused on the play of Keenum, his wide receivers and the defense.

-But let’s also pause for a moment to praise the running game, which has continued to churn out yards even without the standout rookie Cook carrying the ball.
+But let's also pause for a moment to praise the running game, which has continued to churn out yards even without their standout rookie carrying the ball.

 It's been a group effort between the combined forces of Pat Shurmur's play calling, good work by a vastly improved offensive line and the complementary styles of running backs Latavius Murray and Jerick McKinnon.